Cherreads

 The sun hung low in the sky, casting an amber glow across the school grounds.
 Inside the cafeteria, Absynthe, Synthena, and Obsidian sat quietly, the weight of the comet's approach heavy in the air.
 A television in the corner played the latest update, filling the room with tense voices:

 "Breaking news: The blue comet has entered Earth's atmosphere and is growing larger by the minute.
 Scientists report erratic behavior, claiming the comet has slowed, an unprecedented phenomenon.
-With less than nine hours until impact, citizens are urged to remain calm and prepare for the worst."
+With less than 1 hour until impact, citizens are urged to remain calm and prepare for the worst."

 Synthena reached for the remote and turned the TV off abruptly.
 The absence of sound was almost deafening as the group sat in silence, the faint tension palpable.